Preparing the Advent Pulpit Fall Design

 My apologies, but it was so exciting that the design turned out beautifully once again, that I rushed on to the applique process without taking a photo of the finished tracing of the design.
 The only visible hint of how well this works is the angel wing on the right side.

 There is one little tip that cleans up the disastrous powder mess in the above photos.
 That rescuer is a vacuÃ¼m cleaner.
 Yes – that faithful cleaner of carpets and furniture comes to the rescue of embroidery design transfers.
-Using a brush attachment and very “gentle” suction, I carefully go over the transfer powder, and vacuÃ¼m it all away.
+Using a brush attachment and very “gentle” suction, I carefully go over the transferred powder and vacuÃ¼m it all away.
 Carefully!
-With some transfer powders such as charcoal, a flick of the fingers on the back of a drum tight frame usually removes the powder.
+With some transfer powders such as charcoal, a flick of the fingers on the back of a drum-tight frame usually removes the powder.
 But this white quilt pounce likes to be a bit sticky.
 The vacuÃ¼m is the only thing that really cleans up the mess.
 And, when the embroidery starts, one does not want powder residue of any form or color to mar the beauty of the threads.

 The applique process is finished, and while the purest in me dislikes the use of fusible bonding materials such as Stitch Witchery or a fusible bonding web, there is a time and place, even for this, in Ecclesiastical Embroidery and sewing.